Nintendo 64 (Project Reality)

 Controller

 The N64 controller was a very distinctive shape, some people loved it and others hated it, but we can all agree it was a unique experience.
-If you are interested in how the controller hardware works then check out this excellent article by HowStuffWorks Controller - How N64 Works | HowStuffWorks
+If you are interested in how the controller hardware works then check out this excellent article by HowStuffWorks.
+Controller - How N64 Works | HowStuffWorks

 Cartridge

-Nintendo made the controversial decision to continue using cartridges for its next-gen console after the Super Nintendo, this has the b of excellent loading times compared to CDs but came at the cost of a smaller capacity and higher cost to produce.
+Nintendo made the controversial decision to continue using cartridges for its next-gen console after the Super Nintendo, this has the benefit of excellent loading times compared to CDs but came at the cost of a smaller capacity and higher cost to produce.

 Source Code